conner-holden/bevy_uniform_grid_2d/README.md

 ## Examples

 ### Minimal
-For the [minimal example](examples/minimal.rs), grid changes are logged.
+For the [minimal example](examples/minimal.rs), the UI shows the current grid cell and all grid changes are logged.
 The player can move the sprite with WASD.
-Anytime the sprite enters or leaves the grid, or changes the grid cell it's in, the change will be logged to the console.

 ```sh
 cargo run --example minimal